letsencrypt/acme-spec/draft-barnes-acme.md

 initiated with the Server Name Indication extension set to "\<nonce\>.acme.invalid", the generated test certificate is presented.

-The client SHOULD introduce its own entropy into each certificates (e.g. include a random serial number).
+The client SHOULD introduce its own entropy into each certificate (e.g. include a random serial number).

 The client responds with the fingerprint of the certificate.